HorizenOfficial/horizen-migration-cli/README.md

 The message to sign should consist of the word “ZT3CLAIM” the base58check-decoded representation of the multisig address and the destination Ethereum address on Base L2 in EIP-55 mixed-case checksum address encoding.
 The addresses must be in the format 0x{hex}.
 Example "ZT3CLAIM0x7caa11b3e0cdf22e9af9a4c5ac1cdc80938c34180x1448283357e8FB6EA763a78836FFD5517149BF70"
 Use the `--buildmessage` option to create the message to sign.

-Signatures must be created with the public key of each zenAddress used to create the multisig address.
+Signatures must be created with the private key of each zenAddress used to create the multisig address.
 Only use the required number of signatures, e.g. a 3 of 5 multisig expects 3 of the signatures.
 Any other quantity will throw an error.
 The signatures may be in any order in the array.

 ### zenclaim-deriveclaimdirectaddress